Catch Las Vegas

-Eat the best seafood in Las Vegas at these amazing restaurants
+Dive into these 14 restaurants for the best seafood in Las Vegas

-For fresh, expertly-prepared fish and shellfish, head to these spots for the best seafood in Las Vegas
+For fresh, expertly-prepared fish and shellfish, head to these spots to indulge in the best seafood in Las Vegas.

 Advertising

-The best seafood in Las Vegas is bound to make even the most enthusiastic gourmand forget about the truly delicious Italian, Indian and French delicacies around town.
-Simply put, there is something about the town’s seafood offerings that makes everybody go ga-ga, even though the closest quality water source is many miles away.
+The best seafood restaurants in Las Vegas are bound to make even the most enthusiastic gourmand forget about the truly delicious Italian, Indian and French delicacies around town.
+Simply put, there is something about the town’s seafood offerings that gets everyone excited, even though the closest beach is 276 miles away.
+And what makes Las Vegas truly unique is how the chefs handle this bounty from the sea.

 RECOMMENDED: The best restaurants in Las Vegas